jreisinger/docs/data/notes/sec/basics.md

 # Areas

-Security governance
+Asset and risk management

-* what are your (most valuable) assets => data and compute resources identification and classification ([asset management](https://danielmiessler.com/blog/continuous-asset-management-security/))
+* what are your (most valuable) data and compute/storage/network resources ([asset management](https://danielmiessler.com/blog/continuous-asset-management-security/))
 * what are most probable attacks and attackers (threat actors) targeting those assets
 * estimate where are the major risks (something bad that could happen) - impact x probability (risk assessment)
-* public cloud brings shared responsibility - identify your responsibilities
-* educate other engineers - they should know the security basics

 Identity and access management (IAM)

 * life cycle of identity (authentication) and access rights (authorization)
 * concerns both humans and programs

+Data encryption

+* encryption in motion (PKI, TLS)
+* encryption at rest (secrets management)

 Vulnerability management